OXID-eSales/developer_documentation/development/modules_components_themes/project/configincphp.rst

 blSkipViewUsage
 ^^^^^^^^^^^^^^^

-If you can't log in to the admin panel, try setting the parameter blSkipViewUsage temproarily to "true".
+If you can't log in to the admin panel, try setting the parameter blSkipViewUsage temporarily to "true".

 Implemented with OXID eShop version 4.7